TorinFelton/NEA_ProgrammingLanguage/README.md

 # NEA_ProgrammingLanguage
 Repo for my AQA A-Level Computer Science Non-Exam Assessment (coursework).

-Using the implementation of the [ExpressionEvaluator](https://github.com/TorinFelton/ExpressionEvaluator) repository for evaluating mathematical expressions.
+- Uses the implementation of the [ExpressionEvaluator](https://github.com/TorinFelton/ExpressionEvaluator) repository for evaluating mathematical expressions.
+- Will publish full NEA document when completed.